basharatphd/seminar_cloudcomputing_2024_Labs/Lab01/README_Lab01.md

 	- AmazonEC2FullAccess
 	- AmazonS3FullAccess
 b.
 Custom Policies: Write the JSON of following policy:
-- Select *Add Permissions > Create Customer Policy* to attach new permissions, open the *JSON* editor and paste in the below example policy:
+- Select *Add Permissions > Create Customer Managed Policy* to attach new permissions, open the *JSON* editor and paste in the below example policy:
 Policy Name: **Full-Access-to-EKS-For-StudentUser01**
 ```
 {